 The marketability of your firm will help you determine how long it is likely to take to sell.
 If you are considering a potential sale or merger of the practice, understand the key factors that drive the firm’s value (such as size, location, and profitability) and how much demand there might be for it.
 In some markets, practices will sell in a matter of weeks.
 In others, it may take years.

-The time necessary to facilitate a successful transition can vary quite a bit.
+The time necessary to facilitate a successful client transition can vary quite a bit.
 Some transitions last a few weeks, while others occur over a couple of years.
 Our general recommendation when a practice is sold is to transition very quickly.
-Though it may see counterintuitive, our experience has been that firms overwhelmingly do better when the handoff is swift.
+Though it may seem counterintuitive, our experience has been that firms overwhelmingly do better when the hand off is swift.

-(The topic of client transition is a complex one.
-To better understand how long your transition may take, please explore our post on high-level concepts behind successful transitions.)
+The topic of client transition is a very complex one.
+To better understand how long your transition may take, please explore our post on high-level concepts behind successful transitions.

 Even if you’ve chosen a talented successor, be sure to be objective about all of the necessary capabilities that ownership requires.
 Make a realistic assessment of their skills and an estimate of how long it will take them to shore up any weaknesses before taking over.
 Also, be sure they have a strong desire to take over.
 We’ve seen owners spend years grooming successors only to learn that they don’t want the responsibility or aren’t willing to pay a reasonable price for the practice.

 No matter which route you choose as your exit, our experiences have shown us that CPA practice owners that have clear goals for what they want to do after the exit are the happiest.
 If you are thinking about selling your CPA firm, Poe Group Advisors can help.